nraju316/IntervueAssignment/README.md

 If you do not wish to import the project and want only the scripts they are available in Script folder

+Screenrecording of the working automation flow is provided in Output.mp4

   Steps :